ajpage74/terraform-foundations-azure/AZURE.md

 terraform apply
 ```

-Terraform is able to detect that someone tampered with the configuration and deleted our resource group:
+Terraform was able to detect that someone tampered with the configuration and deleted our resource group:

 ```
 Note: Objects have changed outside of Terraform